-G. COOLING SYSTEMS
+G. Cooling Systems

-All components of the cooling systems for engine water and compressor oil should be inspected every 250 hours of use.
+All components of the cooling system for engine water and compressor oil should be inspected every 250 hours of use.
 Any discrepancies found should be corrected before placing the unit back in operation.
 Unrestricted airflow over the radiator and oil cooler must be maintained at all times during operation.

-H. ISOLATION MOUNTS
+H. Isolation Mounts